Hayeoniiii/Hayeoniiii/README.md

 ##

 ### Projects

+- 📅 Shift Schedule OCR Recognition System (Mar.
+2025 - Present)
+  An OCR system for extracting and organizing shift schedules from table images.

 - 🖼️ Text-to-Image Logo Generation Model (Feb.
-2025 - Present)
+2025 - Aug.2025)
   A generative model that creates logos from text prompts using diffusion-based techniques.

-- 📅 Shift Schedule OCR Recognition System (Mar.
-2025 - Aug.
-2025)
-  An OCR system for extracting and organizing shift schedules from table images.

 - 🍄 Poisonous Mushroom Classification (Sep.
 2024 - Dec.
 2024)
   Conducted data preprocessing and analysis for a binary classifier to detect toxic mushrooms.